NICMx/Jool/en/usr-flags-global.md

 * Issue an empty `--global` command to display the current values of all of Jool's options.
 * Enter a key and a value to edit the key's variable.

-`--global` is the default configuration mode, so you never actually need to input that one flag.
+`--global` is the default configuration mode, so you never actually need to input this one flag.

 ## Syntax